jenniferlu717/SkewIT/README.md

 **DEPENDENCIES:** SkewIT scripts require biopython to read FASTA sequences.
 For more information about installing biopython, see the [biopython website](https://biopython.org/wiki/Download)

+`plot_gcskew.py` script requires matplotlib and numpy.
+Plots will be saved in png format.
 ## Data availability
 In addition to the available code, we also provide SkewI values and thresholds for RefSeq release 97 in the `/data/` folder.
 1. `RefSeq97_Bacteria_SkewI_incl.taxonomy.txt`: lists SkewI values for each complete bacterial genome along with their taxonomy